5 Sources

 Copy Link

-AWS launched Amazon Bedrock AgentCore Payments, partnering with Coinbase and Stripe to let AI agents autonomously purchase services using stablecoins.
-The system uses Coinbase's x402 protocol to process micropayments for APIs, data feeds, and web content, with plans to expand to flight bookings and hotel reservations.
+AWS launched Amazon Bedrock AgentCore Payments in preview, partnering with Coinbase and Stripe to let AI agents autonomously pay for APIs, web content, and services using stablecoins.
+The system uses Coinbase's x402 protocol and has already processed over 169 million machine-native payments.
+While starting with micropayments, AWS plans to expand the capability to let agents book flights and complete purchases on behalf of users.

 1

-.The integration allows developers to deploy AI agents that can discover services, make autonomous micropayments, and settle transactions in USDC without direct access to private keys
+Developed through partnerships with Coinbase and Stripe, the platform allows agents built on Amazon Bedrock to discover services, make micropayments, and settle transactions in USDC on Base and Solana without direct access to private keys

 3